djgroen/FabSim3/docs/install_wsl.md

 For the installation of WSL and a Linux distribution (e.g., Ubuntu-22.04), you can either clone and execute an automation script from [FabSim3_Jupyter](https://github.com/mzrghorbani/FabSim3_Jupyter) GitHub repository **or** visit the Official Microsoft Step-by-Step [Installation Guide](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

-<span style="color: red;">**Note**</span>: The automation script consolidates all commands from the Microsoft guide into a single executable.
+<span style="color: red;">**Note**</span>: The automation script consolidates all Microsoft installation commands into a single executable.

 <span style="color: red;">**Note**</span>: The automation script is intended for native Windows 11 installations.
-Running WSL2 inside VirtualBox or other virtual machine environments is not supported and may result in errors.
-If you like to install WSL in a virtual machine, please set WSL default version in the script to 1.
+Running WSL2 inside VirtualBox or other virtual machine environments is not supported and may result in Hyper-V errors.
+If you like to install WSL in a virtual machine, please set wsl-default-version to 1, in the script.

 ## Option 1: Clone GitHub Repository on Windows

-<span style="color: red;">**Important**</span>: If you are installing WSL for the first time, administrator privileges are required to enable the WSL optional feature.
+<span style="color: red;">**Important**</span>: If you are installing WSL for the first time, administrator privileges are required to enable the WSL features.

 ### Step 1: Open PowerShell as Aministrator: